 Florida’s Medical Marijuana Necessity Defense

-At the Sammis Law Firm, our attorneys fight cases involving a person who purchases, uses, or cultivates marijuana for medical purposes.
+At Sammis Law Firm, our attorneys fight cases involving a person who purchases, uses, or cultivates marijuana for medical purposes.
 Many of our clients have asked us about the status of the medical necessity defense in Florida.

 We created this page to provide you with some general information about this important defense.
 However, the state of the law is constantly changing.
 Nothing on this website constitutes legal advice.
 If you need legal advice about your specific issue, seek out the services of a criminal defense attorney that focuses on defending marijuana cases.